khalyomede/state-reflection.guide/source/auditing/index.md

 In the context of a web app, you may want to store any requests (POST, DELETE, GET, ...) as a Reflection.
 This would allow you to:

-- Either perform security audit on a regular purpose, by scanning the users' access behaviors
+- Either perform security audit on a regular basis, by scanning the users' access behaviors
 - Apply some rate limiting
 - Setup some alerting threshold (for example, on the number of times a resource is access)
 - ...